AnthonyP57/Cirilla---a-LLM-made-on-a-budget/README.md

   ├── BERT/                           # overview of BERT
   │   └── RAG/                        # overview of RAG
   │
+  ├── cirilla/
-  ├── Cirilla_model/                  # implementation of Cirilla LLM
+  │   └── Cirilla_model/              # implementation of the Cirilla LLM
-  │   ├── model.py
-  │   ...
+  │   └── LLM_pieces/                 # building blocks of LLMs
+  │   └── synth_data/                 # creating synthetic data
   │
   ├── Decoder_only_architecture/      # overview of decoder only transformer architecture
   │   └── Llama2/                     # implementation of Llama 2 inference loop
   │   └── Mistral/                    # overview of the Mistral 7B architecture and inference tricks
-  │
-  ├── LLM_pieces/                     # elements of decoder-only model you can use │   ├── SMoE.py                     # Sparse mixture of Experts
-  │   ...
-  │
-  ├── synth_data/
-  │   ├── multi_turn_vllm.py          # create multi turn instructions with VLLM
-  │   ├── Ollama_create.py            # synthetic data creation with Ollama
-  │   ├── reason_gym_synthetic.py     # create synthetic reasoning dataset with reasoning_gym
-  │   ├── rm_duplicate_instruct.py    # remove duplicate instructions from Ollama
-  │   └── witcher_mr_gather.py        # create multi turn instructions with Witcher
   │
   ├── Training_optimizations/
   │   ├──FlexAttention/               # overview of Pytorch's FlexAttention